Elysys/Docs/_docs/loans/ElysysDepositsManual.md

+---
+title: Deposits Manual
+tags:
+ - Loans
+ - Setup
+ - Deposits
+description: How to setup and use the Loan Deposits module
+---
 This document describes the standard functionalities of the Deposits module in Elysys for Microsoft Dynamics Business Central, as well as the required setup.
 Two types of deposits can be managed within the system: